awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-encodersettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OutputGroups`  <a name="cfn-medialive-channel-encodersettings-outputgroups"></a>
-Not currently supported by AWS CloudFormation\.
+The settings for the output groups in the channel\.
 *Required*: No
 *Type*: List of [OutputGroup](aws-properties-medialive-channel-outputgroup.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TimecodeConfig`  <a name="cfn-medialive-channel-encodersettings-timecodeconfig"></a>
-Contains settings used to acquire and adjust timecode information from inputs\.
+Contains settings used to acquire and adjust timecode information from the inputs\.
 *Required*: No
 *Type*: [TimecodeConfig](aws-properties-medialive-channel-timecodeconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VideoDescriptions`  <a name="cfn-medialive-channel-encodersettings-videodescriptions"></a>
-Not currently supported by AWS CloudFormation\.
+The encoding information for output videos\.
 *Required*: No
 *Type*: List of [VideoDescription](aws-properties-medialive-channel-videodescription.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)